MDeLuise/plant-it/README.md

 Let's discuss first possible solutions for the development before start working on that, please open a [feature request issue](https://github.com/MDeLuise/plant-it/issues/new?assignees=&labels=feature+request&projects=&template=feature_request.yml).

 ### How to contribute
-If you want to make some changes and test them locally <a href="https://docs.plant-it.org/support/local-environment/">take a look at the documentation</a>.
+If you want to make some changes and test them locally <a href="https://docs.plant-it.org/latest/support/#contributing">take a look at the documentation</a>.

-## Support the project
-If you find this project helpful and would like to supporting it, consider by [buying me a coffee](https://www.buymeacoffee.com/mdeluise).
-Your generosity helps keep this project alive and ensures its continued development and improvement.